BUSINESS IS UNWELL

 These are the key ideas behind Wellness for Business.
-Inside the organization, at its foundation, is 1) clarity around the very human, service purpose of business, 2) a commitment to helpfulness that is focused on teammates serving teammates so the organization can best serve customers.
+Inside the organization, at its foundation, is 1) clarity around the very human, service purpose of business, 2) a commitment to serving that is focused on teammates helping teammates so the organization can best help customers.
 Steering the organization are managers who aren’t managers of people, rather, they’re leaders of people who engage, empower, and encourage.
 And working to create results are the employees who benefit from systems and processes that are easy, efficient, and effective for both them and customers.
 The result outside the organization is an army of customer advocates who defend the organization and make it more successful.
 This is the prescription for wellness and a mission for the future of better workplace life, better customer life, and better life.